paulranum11/SPLiT-Seq_demultiplexing/README.md

 In order to run this software you must install the following dependency packages.

-- Python3 needs to be installed and set as your default python interpreter.
-Python3 should be accessible as "python" from your PATH.
+- Python3 needs to be installed on your system.
+Often the executable name can vary for example it may appear as `python` or as `python3`.
+To check which python version you have installed type `python --version` at the terminal.
+Provide your python3 executable name to splitseqdemultiplexing using the `-p` option.
 - GNU parallel: https://www.gnu.org/software/parallel/
 - UMI-tools: https://github.com/CGATOxford/UMI-tools
 - agrep: https://github.com/Wikinaut/agrep